 Android 7.1.2 Problems

-Google’s Nexus forums (and Pixel forums) are filling up with complaints about the Android 7.1.2 Nougat update.
+Google’s Nexus forums (and Pixel forums) are filling up with complaints about the Android 7.1.2 Nougat update and its latest build.

 Nexus 5X and Nexus 6P users are reporting boot loops, installation problems, issues with the fingerprint sensor, camera problems, various problems with Bluetooth, charging problems, problems typing, abnormal battery drain, and cellular data issues.